pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      enumerate  List the CIM qualifier declarations in a CIM namespace. get        Get a CIM qualifier declaration.
+      enumerate  List the qualifier declarations in a namespace. get        Get a qualifier declaration.

 .. _`pywbemcli qualifier enumerate --help`: